emaphp/eMapper/README.md

 *eMapper* is a PHP library aimed to provide a simple, powerful and highly customizable data mapping tool.
 It comes with some interesting features like:

 - **Customized mapping**: Results can be mapped to a desired type through mapping expressions.
-- **Indexation and Grouping**: Lists can be indexed or grouped together by a column value.
+- **Indexation and Grouping**: Lists can be indexed or grouped together by a column/attribute name.
 - **Custom types**: Developers can design their own types and custom type handlers.
 - **Cache providers**: Obtained data can be stored in cache using APC or Memcache.
 - **Dynamic SQL**: Queries can contain Dynamic SQL clauses.